Milton Keynes grid road system: The grid roads

 The geography of Milton Keynes – the railway line, Watling Street, Grand Union Canal, M1 motorway – sets up a very strong north–south axis.
 If you've got to build a city between (them) it is very natural to take a pen and draw the rungs of a ladder.
 Ten miles by six is the size of this city – 22,000 acres.
 Do you lay it out like an American city, rigid orthogonal from side to side?
 Being more sensitive in 1966-7, the designers decided that the grid concept should apply but should be a lazy grid following the flow of land, its valleys, its ebbs and flows.
 That would be nicer to look at, more economical and efficient to build, and would sit more beautifully as a landscape intervention.

 — Professor David Lock, MBE (Note: Professor Lock was visiting professor of town planning at Reading University.
 He was the chief town planner for CMK.)
 (Note: Ten miles is about 16 km and 18,000 acres is about 7,300 hectares.)

-The grid system is made up of 11 roads aligned roughly north–south and 10 aligned roughly east–west.
+The grid system consists of 11 roads aligned roughly north–south and 10 aligned roughly east–west.
 In early planning documents, these were simply designated as "V roads" and "H roads" respectively (for "vertical", roughly north–south, and "horizontal", roughly East/West); these designations have remained popular alongside the subsequent formal (conventional) names.
 V-roads are named as "Streets", and H-roads as "Ways".
 The roads are not precisely straight and aligned, and there are several places where two H roads, or two V roads, meet at a junction.
 The districts enclosed by the grid roads are known as grid squares.

 In addition, the A5 road between Old Stratford and Little Brickhill is a grade separated dual carriageway that is independent of the system (built to bypass the old Watling Street route), running between the grid roads but with four interchanges with the system.
-It is sometimes locally referred to as the A5(D), for 'diversion', to distinguish it from the 'old A5' which is now V4 Watling Street.

 Below is a list of the grid roads.
 Some double as national roads for parts of their routes; these are shown in brackets: